American concert pianist Christopher Johnson has appeared extensively in recital, on radio and TV, as soloist with orchestras,

 In New York City, Christopher Johnson made his solo recital debut at Lincoln Center’s Alice Tully Hall followed by eight performances with the One World Symphony performing Rachmaninoff's Piano Concerto No. 3, Rhapsody on a Theme by Paganini, Tchaikovsky's Piano Concerto No. 1, and Grieg’s Piano Concerto in A Minor.
 He soloed with dozens of other symphony orchestras including the Rochester Philharmonic Orchestra, the Philharmonic Orchestra of New Jersey, the Garden State Philharmonic, the Greater Trenton Symphony, the Westfield Symphony, and the Plainfield Symphony (with whom he has performed over 10 different piano concerti as Artist-in-Residence from 1999-2007).

 Born in New Jersey, Christopher Johnson received early piano instruction from Paul DiDario.
 He later received his BM in 1996 from the Juilliard School, where he studied with Abbey Simon and assisted David Dubal.
-In 2017, Christopher was acknowledged and quoted in the newly published book, “Inner Voices: Abbey Simon with Garnet Ungar” — the life and career of living legend, Abbey Simon.
+In 2017, Christopher was acknowledged and quoted in the newly published book, “Inner Voices: Abbey Simon with Garnet Ungar”.
 Pursuing further studies with Byron Janis and Marc Silverman at the Manhattan School of Music, he received his MM in 1998 and his DMA in 2003.
-Dr. Johnson has served on the piano faculty of the United Nations International School for 3 years in New York City, and he has been teaching privately for the past 14 years hosting annual student recitals exclusively at Steinway Hall in New York City.
+Dr. Johnson has served on the piano faculty of the United Nations International School for 3 years in New York City, and he has been teaching privately for the past 16 years hosting annual student recitals at Steinway Hall in New York City.
 Striving to always improve performances, Christopher continues to receive coaching from acclaimed pianist, Olegna Fuschi.